Research Resources, Notes, & WordPress Hints

-Important Genealogical Resources 1) Excel Directory of family members, with family numbering system; and 2) Excel file containing US Census information for all family members from 1790 through 1950:
+KesslerKeslarKeslar Excel Database This is an Excel Directory of family members that includes the family numbering system (one that I created in order to uniquely identify each family member); and 2) US Census information for all family members from 1790 through 1950:

 Other Family History-related Sites